kristinna-eth/kristinna-eth/README.md

-- 👋 Hi, I’m @kristinna-eth
+- 👋 Hi, I’m @kristinna-eth;
-- 👀 I’m interested in crypto and nfts
+- 👀 I’m interested in crypto and nfts;
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently learning solidity;
 - 📫 How to reach me - kristinna.eth;

 <!---